rustyio/super-imap/README.md

 You may also want to keep an eye out for any failing Delayed Job tasks.
 You can view these from the Admin site.

+#### Tracer Emails

+SuperIMAP has the ability to give you useful monitoring information through "tracer emails".
+The system will send a specially formatted email to an account, wait for the incoming email, and log the results.
+The logs can be accessed through the "Tracer Logs" tab.

+To enable Tracer Emails, navigate to a user and check the "Enable Tracer" checkbox.
+It is recommended that you create a few dummy email addresses to use for tracer emails.

+By default, a cluster of three tracers are sent every ten minutes from each `imap_client` instance to a random tracer-enabled user managed by that instance.

+Keep in mind that this could generate a lot of email.
+Three emails every ten minutes works out to over 4,000 emails per day.

 #### Development Environment

 Run this once: